18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 2. Or, turn right when you reach the light at Olmsted Road (by Monterey Peninsula Airport turn-off and Comfort Inn).
 Then, make a left right away onto Garden Road (a stretch of office buildings, with no pit stops except the coffee bar at Gold’s Gym).
 It’s a short stretch though, and then you’re at the corner of Garden Rd and Mark Thomas Dr/Fairgrounds Rd–at the 3-way traffic light by the Monterey County Fairgrounds.
 From there, you can turn right and go up to the stop sign at Casa Verde, then make a left and take Casa Verde all the way to the coastal bike path (past La Sala Bi-Rite Deli).
 Or, at Garden Rd and Fairgrounds, make a left onto Mark Thomas Drive; you’ll soon pass Santa Catalina School.
 Continue on Mark Thomas all the way to Sloat Ave (first light).
 From there, if you’d like to head directly to the coastal bike path, make a right.
 You’ll go underneath the freeway, then continue straight on Sloat in the bike lanes alongside the Naval Postgraduate School.
 Continue all the way to the coastal bike path (when you reach the T-intersection, you simply cross Del Monte Ave).

-At the Sea Otter Classic
+The Sea Otter Classic

 Sea Otter Classic